 Not every RMCAD student begins art and design school straight out of high school.
 In fact, about one-third of our students come to us with some college experience.
 If you’re considering transferring, we want to make that transition a positive and smooth one.

 If coursework was completed at a school not accredited by any of the associations listed above, the student may specifically request that their coursework be considered for transfer.
 RMCAD will review the accrediting body and utilize the recommendations of The American Association of Collegiate Registrars and Admissions Officers (AACRAO) when making its decision.
 These recommendations include but are not limited to:

 Rocky Mountain College of Art + Design has partnered with certain institutions to facilitate a smooth transfer of earned credits.
 If your school does not have an Articulation Agreement, your credits will be evaluated on an individual basis.
 If you have questions about transfer credits, or if you represent a college that is interested in forming an agreement, please contact email@example.com.

-Pikes Peak Community College has articulations with RMCAD for the following degrees:
+Pikes Peak State College has articulations with RMCAD for the following degrees: